Bounding and Approximating Intersectional Fairness through Marginal Fairness: Using partitions of protected attributes

 and

 \end{proposition}

 \begin{proof} Using the partitions $q_r$ we can group together the $p_{A_t}$ terms:

-Then by using the fact that if $r \in q$ we have $q_r=\{r\}$, that $p_{A_r}(a_r)/\prod_{t \in q_r} p_{A_t}(a_t)=1$, and by taking the $\log$, we obtain the proposition. \end{proof} Looking at \ref{eq.part_mean}, we have the interesting property that if $\rho$ is a coarser partition than $q$, then $C(A^{(\rho)}) \leq C(A^{(q)})$.
+Then by taking the $\log$, we obtain the proposition. \end{proof} Looking at \eqref{eq.part_mean}, we have the interesting property that if $\rho$ is a coarser partition than $q$, then $C(A^{(\rho)}) \leq C(A^{(q)})$.
 This corresponds to the intuition that taking coarser partition decreases some measure of independence, which is here the total correlation.

 We define $\ell_t=\log(p_{A_t}/\prod_{k \in t} p_{A_k})$ and $L_t=\ell_t(A_t)$.
 By applying the previous proposition, and by remarking that any partition is coarser than the set of all singletons we obtain the following corollary.